seafoam6/lets-kill-css/PITCHME.md

 // later in the file
 render = () => <BlueLink primary link={link} key={shortid.generate()} />
 ```
-note: there's also a themeing system built in!
+note: there's also a theming system built in!
 Passing in a theme prop, can modify your themes.
 Arguments to the styles can also be passed in as props. read more about it at https://www.styled-components.com/docs/tooling#styled-theming
 ---
 ### JSXStyle